realitytracing/Reality-Tracing-WIP/human-foundations/salience-capture-principle-and-the-plural-clamp-requirement.md

   - The Local-End Stability Doctrine
 ---

-# Salience Capture Principle and the Plural Clamp Requirement

 ## Purpose

 This document formalizes a general anti-runaway principle for analyzing populations, institutions, and large-scale systems.